 In lab environments, logic analyzer screenshots demonstrating bus communication latency highlight a key hardware reality: microprocessors must communicate with external memory.
 Because a true microprocessor does not contain massive amounts of internal working RAM, data must travel across the motherboard via the front-side bus (or modern interconnects like PCIe and Infinity Fabric).

-3. The SoC Convergence
+3. The SoC Convergence and the Blurring Boundary

 Evolutionary Context: How Modern CPUs Became Microprocessors